kstrauch94/Elevator-Visualizer/README.md

 ## Visualizer

-The visualizer can be configured in the Cofig.py file.
-The important variables are the encoding and the instances.
-The encoding variable must be a list with the encodings that want to be used in the visualization.
+The visualizer can be configured in the VisCofig.py and SolverConfig.py files.
+The important variables in the SolverConfig.py file are the encoding and the instance.
+The encoding variable must be a path to the encoding that is to be used in the solving process the visualization.
 These variables can also be set with command line arguments.
 A separate window will be created for every encoding in the list.
 The instance must be one file.
+The initial size of the window aswell as the size of the elevators can be changed in the VisConfig.py file.

-Any extra files can be included with the #include directive in the encoding file.
+Any extra encoding files (such as strategies) can be included with the #include directive in the encoding file.

 The visualization has vertical rectangle divided into squares as the elevator shaft.
 The elevator is a red square.
 The last action performed is visualized below by either an arrow or a rectangle.
 An "N" is displayed if no action was taken.
 To the right there are stats about the last solved call such as the solving time.